ozgurkececioglu/honeymoon-bridge/README.md

 ## 🏗️ Architecture

-This project is built as an Nx monorepo with two main packages:
+This project is built as a monorepo with npm workspaces and two main packages:

 ### Backend (`packages/backend`)